Smoothed analysis for graph isomorphism: Introduction

 \subsection{Smoothed analysis}

 As our first main direction in this paper, we take the philosophy of \cref{thm:BES} much further, combining it with the celebrated \emph{smoothed analysis} framework of Spielman and Teng~\cite{ST04}.
 To give some context: the \emph{simplex algorithm} for linear optimisation is another fundamental example of an algorithm which seems to perform well in practice but takes exponential time in the worst case.
-As a very strong explanation for this, Spielman and Teng proved that if one takes \emph{any} linear optimisation problem and applies a slight random perturbation, then for a typical outcome of the resulting perturbed linear optimisation problem, the simplex algorithm succeeds in polynomial time.
+As a very strong explanation for this, Spielman and Teng proved that if one takes \emph{any} linear optimisation problem and applies a slight (Gaussian) random perturbation to its coefficients, then for a typical outcome of the resulting perturbed linear optimisation problem, the simplex algorithm succeeds in polynomial time.
 This shows that poorly-performing instances are ``fragile'' or ``unstable'', and perhaps we should not expect them to appear in practice.

-In the setting of graphs, as first observed by Spielman and Teng~\cite{ST04}, the most natural way to define a perturbation is in terms of \emph{symmetric difference}: for graphs $G,G'$ on the same vertex set, write $G\triangle G'$ for the graph containing all edges which are in exactly one of $G$ and $G'$ (we can think of $G'$ as the ``perturbation graph'', specifying where we should ``flip'' edges of $G$ to non-edges, or vice versa).
-Dramatically strengthening \cref{thm:BES}, we prove that for \emph{any} graph, randomly perturbing each edge with probability about $\log n/n$ (i.e., adding and removing about $n \log n$ random edges\footnote{Note that $\mb G(n,p)$ tends to have about $p\binom n2\approx pn^2$ edges.}) is sufficient to make colour refinement succeed whp.
+Linear optimisation is a continuous problem, and for discrete problems one needs a different notion of random perturbation.
+In a later paper, Spielman and Teng~\cite{ST03} suggested that the most natural way to define a discrete random perturbation is in terms of \emph{symmetric difference}: for graphs $G,G'$ on the same vertex set, write $G\triangle G'$ for the graph containing all edges which are in exactly one of $G$ and $G'$ (we can think of $G'$ as the ``perturbation graph'', specifying where we should ``flip'' edges of $G$ to non-edges, or vice versa).
+Significantly strengthening \cref{thm:BES}, we prove that for \emph{any} graph, randomly perturbing each edge with probability about $\log n/n$ (i.e., adding and removing about $n \log n$ random edges\footnote{Note that $\mb G(n,p)$ tends to have about $p\binom n2\approx pn^2$ edges.}) is sufficient to make colour refinement succeed whp.

 \begin{theorem} Fix a constant $\varepsilon>0$ and consider any $p\in [0,1/2]$ satisfying $p\ge (1+\varepsilon )\log n/n$.
 For any graph $G_0$, and with $G_{\mr{rand}}\sim \mb G(n,p)$, whp the colour refinement algorithm distinguishes all vertices of $G_0\triangle G_{\mr{rand}}$ from each other.
 In particular, whp $G_0\triangle G_{\mr{rand}}$ can be tested for isomorphism with any other graph in polynomial time. \end{theorem}